Robot-assisted surgery in central Virginia

 Widely considered to be the most effective and least invasive surgical technology available, the da Vinci® Robotic Surgery System combines computer and robotic technologies to treat a broad range of conditions.

-- Urological: The da Vinci® Robotic Surgery System’s precise targeting is ideal for the delicate operations required during urologic procedures, where the surgical site is often tightly confined and close to nerves affecting urinary control and sexual function.
-This surgery system can be used to perform:
+The da Vinci® Robotic Surgery System’s precise targeting is ideal for delicate operations, such as during urologic procedures where the surgical site is often tightly confined and close to nerves affecting urinary control and sexual function.

 - Prostatectomy (prostate removal)